BahaaIsmail/WLVCPP/How_to_run_WLVCPP.md

 I- The unconditional way (Using Google colab):
 Steps
 	1. open a new Google colab notebook on your gmail account and rename it
-	2. copy the code from WLVCPP.py file in to a cell
+	2. copy the whole code from WLVCPP.py file into a cell
 	3. upload the input files
 	4. run the cell > type the name of your fasta file > hit enter